 In this section, I will discuss the various factors that can influence the number of calories burned during squats.
 It is important to understand these factors in order to optimize your workout and achieve your fitness goals.
 As someone who regularly incorporates squats into my exercise routine, I have noticed that certain factors can greatly impact the calorie-burning potential of this exercise.
 By becoming aware of these factors and making adjustments accordingly, you can increase the effectiveness of your squat workouts.

-See also How many calories in cockles
+See also How many calories do you lose per mile

 1. Body Weight: